 The most common signs that you have a squirrel problem are:

-- gnawed or stripped pine cones where the squirrel has extracted the seed
+- Gnawed or stripped pine cones where the squirrels have extracted the seed

 Squirrels in the UK

-There are two types of squirrel in the UK; the red squirrel and the grey squirrel.
+There are two types of squirrels in the UK; the red squirrel and the grey squirrels.
 The Grey Squirrel was introduced to the UK between 1876 and 1929 and thrives in urban areas able to out-compete the Red Squirrel whose habitat is more specific and less flexible.
 Squirrels

-- are fiercely territorial – squirrels have been known to attack people on occasion
+- Fiercely territorial – squirrels have been known to attack people on occasion

 If you are experiencing problems with squirrels or require pest control advice call NBC Environment on 0333 567 2020.